mattiagaggi/adversarial_noise/README.md

 ### Comments and Next Steps

 As expected, PGD is more effective than the basic method.
-A lot of improvements can be made from here.
+A lot of improvements can be made from here, fine tuning of the method parameters etc. Need to write tests also.
+Curious how the label change is still in the cat family of labels.

 ## License